 Online (World Campus) Students

-Michael Faucett is an online Masters student in the Department of Mechanical and Nuclear Engineering at Pennsylvania State University.
+Michael Faucett is an online Masters student in the Department of Mechanical Engineering at Pennsylvania State University.
 He received his BS degree in Chemical Engineering from Michigan Technological University.
 He works as a Design Release Engineer in the automotive field.

 Shitiz Sehgal, August 2018, “Numerical insights of fluid-thermal characteristics in a hybrid microjet liquid cooled heat sink”.